-We thank Anne Herrmann for discussions at an early stage of this work and Sumit K. Birwa for assistance with numerical computations.
+Acknowledgments.
+We thank Anne Herrmann for discussions at an early stage of this work, Sumit K. Birwa for assistance with numerical computations, and Andrew Grant for pointing out Ref.
+[36].
+This work was supported in part by the Complex Physical Systems Fund.